Donegan: History

 The Ó Donnagáin's of Ulster ruled in the Kingdom of Fernmhagh/Fernmag (meaning "plain of alders") as far back as records go.
-The Barony of Farney Co.
-Monaghan developed from the remnant of and derives its name from the medieval kingdom.
+The Barony of Farney, County Monaghan developed from the remnant of and derives its name from the medieval kingdom.
 The Annals of Loch Cé record the death in 1029 of "Donnchadh Ó Donnagáin King of Fermanagh, son of Iáin Ó Donnagáin, King of Oriel and Bréifne"; and in 1113 of "Ó Donnagáin royal heir" thereof.

 Notable after the loss of Fermanagh and the clan's relocation to their Castletown property was Chief John Donegan (died 1413), a medieval Manx prelate who provided for the clan through his large ecclesiastical estates.
 After holding the position of Archdeacon of Down, he held three successive bishoprics, Mann and the Isles (Sodor) where the Castletown branch of the family and their Manx variation of the surname, "Dunnigan", is common to this day.
 His son, Jon Dunnigan (died 1435) notable in his own right only as the commander of a company of Mercenaries from Mann and the Isles in Italy.
 Since the birth of his son, John Dunnigan (Born 1416) John/Jon has been the name of the eldest son of the family.

 Another distinguished member of the Castletown family was Thomas Dongan (1595–1663), younger brother to The Much Honored Sir John Dunnigan (1590–1669), Laird of Drumbreddan.
 And therefore uncle to the TMH Sir John Dunnigan who fought under William III in the battle of the Boyne as an officer in the Ulster Protestant "skirmishers", with whom he had partaken in holding Derry the previous year.
 Thomas was himself a lawyer who, after being reduced to dire poverty and disowned by his family by the aftermath of the Rising of 1641, became a Baron of the Exchequer at the Restoration.
-Thomas' branch of the family would hold Dunegan Castle in Co.
-Westmeath is a few miles northeast of Athlone.
+Thomas' branch of the family would hold Dunegan Castle in County Westmeath is a few miles northeast of Athlone.

-The Westmeath O'Donegans, who held the manor of Kildrought, Co.
-Kildare, from the Earls of Kildare, were also established in Leix and Offaly, where their territory was formerly known as Críoch Dungan (i.e. Dungan's or O'Donegan's country).
+The Westmeath O'Donegans, who held the manor of Kildrought, County Kildare, from the Earls of Kildare, were also established in Leix and Offaly, where their territory was formerly known as Críoch Dungan (i.e. Dungan's or O'Donegan's country).
 Of this family was Thomas Donegan or Dongan Earl of Limerick, framer of the celebrated New York Dongan Charter of 1686.
 His elder brother the first Earl was attainted as a Jacobite in 1691.
-Their father was Sir John Dunnigan, Bart., of Castletown, Co.
-Kildare.
+Their father was Sir John Dunnigan, Bart., of Castletown, County Kildare.